The Truth About 3x Pipeline Coverage—and What to Do Instead

 Of course, some businesses reckon the pipeline coverage should be four times bigger than the sales target, so they refer to 4x pipeline coverage ($400,000 in this example).
 It's the same principle, but I refer to 3x throughout this article for consistency.

 Either way, this approach has lots of support.
-You can find examples of people recommending it in How To Measure Pipeline Coverage and Sales Pipeline Coverage Ratio: A Guide.
+Find examples of people recommending this approach in How To Measure Pipeline Coverage.

 3x pipeline coverage is a seductive concept.
 It's straightforward, easy to understand, and, on the face of it, a reasonable way to assess whether you have enough funnel to hit your sales goal.